tailsdotcom/data-test-initial/README.md

 | May   | 300                         | 55                              | 150                        | 39
 | June  | 400                         | 75                              | 150                        | 41

 Construct a visual (table, graphic or chart) of your choosing to interpret these results and suggest what we should conclude from the results.
+In deciding what we should conclude, you might want to think about what happened in April, and whether we have enough data to make a decision yet.

+*(If you're feeling rusty on how to work out whether we've seen enough data yet then check out [this excellent article on A/B testing statistics](https://conversionsciences.com/blog/ab-testing-statistics/))*

 ## Challenge 3: _Rover the Labrador_

 One of the database technologies we use is [MySQL](https://en.wikipedia.org/wiki/MySQL), and we quite often use [SQL](https://en.wikipedia.org/wiki/SQL) to get at the data we need to inform decisions across the business.
 Below is a query that we've been using but one of the dogs has been editing the code and now we're getting an error.

+*(If you're feeling rusty, then check out sections 2, 3, 4, 5 & 6 of [this tutorial](http://www.mysqltutorial.org/basic-mysql-tutorial.aspx))*

 Rover the Labrador has been in touch about his food and said he prefers chicken to beef, and would like a chicken-based blend rather than his current beef-based one.
 We've been looking for all of our Labradors that are called Rover, to find out what blends they're on right now, but we're getting a syntax error.
 Can you correct the query so that it should work?